abhishektiwari/infrastructure-as-code/README.md

 You need git to clone this seed repository.
 You can get git [here](http://git-scm.com/).

 For the Puppet modules and Chef cookbooks, we are using [Git submodules](https://git-scm.com/docs/git-submodule).

+# To Do

+- Ansible/Salt for configuration management
+- MEAN stack as an example
+- LAMP stack as an example